-Roadways, shoulders, separators, and medians
+- Roadways, shoulders, separators and medians

-2.2.32 shoulder: A shoulder is that part of a trafficway contiguous with the roadway for emergency use, for accommodation of stopped road vehicles, and for lateral support of the roadway structure.
-See Figure 1.
+2.2.32 shoulder: A shoulder is that part of a trafficway contiguous with the roadway for emergency use, for accommodation of stopped road vehicles, and for lateral support of the roadway structure (See Figure 1).

-2.2.33 road: Road is that part of a trafficway which includes both the roadway and any shoulder alongside the roadway.
-See Figure 1.
+2.2.33 road: Road is that part of a trafficway which includes both the roadway and any shoulder alongside the roadway (See Figure 1).

-Designated parking areas on a roadway or between the roadway and the curb 2.2.34 in transport: The term "in transport" denotes the state or condition of a transport vehicle which is in motion or within the portion of a transport way ordinarily used by similar transport vehicles.
-When applied to motor vehicles, "in transport" means in motion or on a roadway.
+Designated parking areas on a roadway or between the roadway and the curb

+2.2.34 in-transport: The term "in-transport" denotes the state or condition of a transport vehicle which is in motion or within the portion of a transport way ordinarily used by similar transport vehicles.
+When applied to motor vehicles, "in-transport" means on a roadway or in motion within or outside the trafficway.